808kevin/808kevin.github.io/essays/e5essay.md

 1.Provide a brief introduction to the assignment along with a link to this page for further details

 Assignment 2 is a continuation of assignment 1 with more requirements.
-The website now required a login/registration page before being able to access the invoice page.
-In the login and registration page we had to have specific requirements like an amount of characters allowed for a password or only using lower case, etc.
+The website required a login/registration page before being able to access the invoice page.
+In the login and registration page we had to have specific requirements like an amount of characters allowed for a password or only using lowercase, etc.

 https://dport96.github.io/ITM352/morea/150.Assignment2/experience-Assignment2_retrospective.html

 2.What did you learn from this assignment?

-One thing I learned from this assignment that I found interesting the login/registration part.
-The part where the data inputed for the login/registration goes through several guidelines to make sure everything is correct and then saving it was interesting.
+One thing I learned from this assignment that I found interesting was the login/registration part.
+The part where the data inputed for the login/registration that then goes through several guidelines to make sure everything is correct and then saving it was interesting.
 Outside of the requirements of the project I learned to take my time with things and if I got stuck on something I would take a small break to gather my thoughts instead of fustrating myself even more.
 Another thing I learned was to get help early.

 3.Did you work with a partner?
 Assign an estimated percentage on the amount each team member contributed to the assignment (including yourself).

-The assignment was done individually.
+The assignment was done individually but I did got a lot of help from a classmate and Professor Port.

 4.How did you get help when you needed it?
 What did you need help with?